Integrating medical and behavioral benefits to help achieve whole-person health

 Controlling costs through medical and pharmacy integration

 UnitedHealthcare research shows that combining pharmacy benefits with medical plans is central to improving outcomes and containing costs.
-Integrated pharmacy solutions can realize incremental medical savings from $16-25 per member per month.
+Integrated pharmacy solutions can realize incremental medical savings of up to $28 per member per month.

 Managing chronic conditions through medical and specialty benefits integration